arunkmaar/arunkmaar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://postdoc2.eurotech-universities.eu/projects/arun-kumar/'> Marie Skłodowska-Curie Actions (Europostdoc2) Postdoctoral Fellow at Ecole Polytechnique, Paris</a>.
+subtitle: Research engineer, INRIA Grenoble

 profile:
   align: right
   image: prof_pic.jpg
   image_cicular: false # crops the image to make it circular
   more_info: >
-    <p>LMS, Palaiseau, France</p>
+    <p>B216, INRIA, Montbonnot </p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral fellow in Laboratoire de Mécanique des Solides at Ecole Polytechnique, Paris.
-My research focuses on understanding the mechanics of thin structures-- developing reduced order models, numerical simulations, and experimental validation of models.
-The theoretical and numerical part of my postdoctoral research is advised by Prof. Basile Audoly (LMS), and the experimental part is advised by Prof. Pedro Reis (EPFL).
+My research focuses on understanding the mechanics of thin structures—how they deform and interact with one another.

+Our work typically ensues as: we observe certain phenomena and try to replicate it in desktop-scale lab experiments.
+Inspired by the experiments and observations, we develop mechanical models and numerically implement them to generate predictions.
+We then compare these predictions with experimental results to refine and validate our models.

-Prior to joining Ecole Polytechnique, Paris, I received my Ph.D. from Indian Institute of Science, Banglore, where I worked on elastic ribbons.
+Currently, I am a research engineer in the ELAN team at INRIA, Grenoble.
+Previously, I was a <a href='https://postdoc2.eurotech-universities.eu/projects/arun-kumar/'>Marie Skłodowska-Curie Actions (Europostdoc2) postdoctoral fellow</a> in Prof. Basile Audoly's group at École Polytechnique, Paris.
+I received my Ph.D. from the Indian Institute of Science, Bangalore.

 When free, I like to run, hike, dance and travel.